2017 ATHENA Award Nominations

 The ATHENA sculpture was created to capture and embody, in abstract bronze and crystal, all the strength, wisdom and power of the mythical goddess.

 The ATHENA Award Program is an international program.
 Since its beginning in Michigan in 1982, more than 7,000 awards have been presented in over 500 communities in 8 countries.
 The Palo Alto Chamber of Commerce is pleased to bring this important recognition program to women in Palo Alto.

-In additional to the regular ATHENA Award, an additional award, the ATHENA Young Professional Leadership Award is granted to a woman who demonstrates excellence, creativity and initiative in her business or profession.
+In additional to the regular ATHENA Award, an additional award, the ATHENA Emerging Professional Leadership Award is granted to a woman who demonstrates excellence, creativity and initiative in her business or profession.

 The annual ATHENA Award Luncheon will be Tuesday, October 17, 2017 at the Garden Court Hotel in Palo Alto.

 Nomination forms are due Monday, August 28, 2017

 Supporting, developing and honoring women leaders.
 Inspiring women to achieve their full potential.
 Creating balance in worldwide leadership.